uncomplexlearning/a-level/markdown/cs.md

 - Eliminates need for brackets in subexpressions
 - Evaluation using a stack
-- Used in interpreters based on a stack for example Postscript and bytecode
+- Used in interpreters based on a stack
+  - Postscript and bytecode

 #### Infix to RPN